YashM246/Basic_MCP_Project/README.md

 - **Client-server pattern**: Clean separation of tool provider and consumer
 - **JSON-RPC communication**: MCP uses structured messaging protocol

-**Next Steps for Production Use:**
-1. **LLM Integration**: Connect to AI models (Claude, GPT, etc.) that can automatically discover and use these tools
-2. **Authentication**: Add security for remote tool access
-3. **Error Handling**: Implement comprehensive error recovery
-4. **Logging**: Add detailed operation logging
-5. **Tool Chaining**: Enable tools to call other tools
+**Learning Path:**
+1. **Complete Part 1** (Current): Understand MCP fundamentals and transport mechanisms
+2. **Proceed to Part 2** (`2_MCP_OpenAI_Integration/`): See actual LLM integration with OpenAI/Claude
+3. **Production Considerations**: Authentication, error handling, logging, tool chaining

-This foundation demonstrates how MCP enables AI models to interact with external tools and services in a standardized way.
+This foundation demonstrates how MCP enables structured communication between clients and servers.
+Part 2 shows how AI models can automatically discover and use these tools in real conversations.